 However, when it comes to your phone, you may not have as many barriers.
 You will most likely pick up the phone from a strange person and feel like your personal space has been intruded upon.
-With these reasons in mind, here is how to ask for a phone number via email:
+With these reasons in mind, here is how to ask for a contact number through an email:

 Don’t Give The Option Of Communicating Via Email

 The phrase you are most likely to use is “Would you prefer to communicate via phone or email?”.

 While the phrase is not wrong, because your recipient’s instincts are already guiding them away from sharing their contact number, they will most probably say it with an email.
 You should clearly, but politely state that “I intend to communicate via phone” and you give reasons for doing so, for example:

 “I prefer to hold a conference call for urgent or sensitive matters.“

 This is practical because you may need an immediate response in professional communication or have details that can only better be understood through a phone conversation.
 Either way, your wording of this request will determine the outcome.

 You shouldn’t do this just by word of mouth but have supporting evidence for the same.
 If you are using your company email, you can reassure them of their privacy by using your work email instead of the automatically generated email.